Malta says Britain’s 7-year-old Prince George can keep his shark tooth after all

 A spokeswoman for the ministry told The Washington Post in an email that “Minister Herrera would like to reiterate that no action was initiated or will be taken on the issue.”

-Reactions to the Maltese government’s interest in retrieving the fossil proliferated on social media.
+Reactions to the Maltese government’s interest in reclaiming the fossil proliferated on social media.

 “I doubt this was how Kensington Palace thought the story would go,” wrote Chris Ship, royal editor of ITV News on Monday.
 Britain’s Tatler magazine said the incident “may be the first diplomatic row over a shark tooth in history.”